There are lots of very technical descriptions of what kinesiology is and isn’t on the internet. Here is my explanation:

 The word kinesiology (pronounced kin-easy-ology) actually means the science of movement, the study of the mechanics and anatomy of human muscles.
 In other words, how our muscles move our bones.
 Our skeleton, formed by our bones, gives us our structure and our framework and our muscles, attached to our bones, give us our shape and our ability to move.
 Our muscles literally pull our bones to enable us to move, however, our muscles can only pull, they cannot push.
 It is physically impossible for a muscle to push a bone.

-When I want to raise my forearm towards my body (as when doing a bicep curl with a weight), my bicep literally pulls my forearm up, when I want to put my arm back down again, my triceps (the muscle at the back of my upper arm) pulls my forearm down again.
-If both muscles are pulling (in kinesiology terms we call that state ‘switched on’) at the same time they would pull against each other.
+When I want to raise my forearm towards my body (as when doing a bicep curl with a weight), my bicep contracts and literally pulls my forearm up, when I want to put my arm back down again, my triceps (the muscle at the back of my upper arm) contracts and pulls my forearm down again.
+If both muscles were to contract and pull (in kinesiology terms we call that state ‘switched on’) at the same time they would pull against each other.
 I would not be able to move my forearm.
 So when the bicep is switched on (pulling) the triceps has to switch off (yield).
 Muscles work in pairs generally and this is how we move around.

-The in-between place, where the muscles are switching on and off in balance is the physiological response we can utilise with kinesiology.
+The switching on and off of muscles is a physiological response we can utilise with kinesiology.

 Kinesiology works by determining stress to the body via the subtle energy system.
 By incorporating the body’s energetic system (as in meridians, chakras and auras) and applying it to the physiological function described above, we can use this function to determine what is happening in the body and what is needed to balance the energy system against the stress.

-A ‘stress’ can be a literal mental stress, i.e. thoughts, an emotional state, an allergen, a state of mind, a belief, an emotional block etc.
+A ‘stress’ can be literal mental stress, i.e. thoughts, an emotional state, a negative self-belief, an emotional block etc., or physical stress such as an allergen, nutritional element or pain.

 What happens in a consultation?

 When you come to see me you will find a safe, comfortable environment where you can tell me what you are experiencing now and what change you would like to achieve.
-Everything you tell me is absolutely confidential and stays in the room.
+Everything you tell me is absolutely confidential.
 I have built my reputation on holding that boundary and consider maintaining it as vital to maintaining my practice and your safety.

 My job is to listen, without judgement, so that I can understand your situation and/or symptoms.
 Everything is absolutely confidential.
 Once I understand where you are now and what you want to achieve I will ask you to take your shoes off and lay on my treatment couch.
 You keep all your other clothes on.
 If laying down is difficult for you then we can work with you sitting in a chair.